-For surface water bodies, the Directive requires that sufficient surface water bodies are monitored in surveillance programmes to provide an assessment of the overall surface water status within each catchment and sub-catchment within the river basin district.
+For surface water bodies, the Directive requires that sufficient surface water bodies are required to be monitored in surveillance programme to provide an assessment of the overall surface water status within each catchment and subcatchment within the river basin district.
 Operational monitoring is to establish the status of those water bodies identified as being at risk of failing their environmental objectives, and to assess any changes in their status from the programmes of measures.
 Operational monitoring programmes must use parameters indicative of the quality element or elements most sensitive to the pressure or pressures to which the body or group of bodies is subject.
 This means that the least number of estimated quality element values may be used in status classification.
 This will help reduce the errors in the assessment of status.
 It will therefore be inherently less error prone than surveillance monitoring which uses estimates of all quality elements (i.e. the chance of a water body being wrongly classified will in theory be lower in operational monitoring, everything else being equal).

-&lt;sup>6 Annex V 1.3
+6 Annex V 1.3

-&lt;sup>7 Annex V 2.2.4 and 2.4.5
+7 Annex V 2.2.4 and 2.4.5 Guidance on monitoring Final draft (version 12) 15 November 2002